tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md

 4. **Success Criteria Definition**:
    * Always define clear, measurable success criteria
    * These will be crucial for verification

+5. **Directive Validation**:
+   * Validate directive values but allow processing to continue with defaults if invalid
+   * Document validation issues in the special considerations section
+   * For missing directives in user-directed mode, default to "Enhancement"

+6. **Optimized 1000xplans Usage**:
+   * Follow the guidelines in `1000xbrain/system/cycle-manager/knowledge/1000xplans-usage.md`
+   * Remember that 1000xplans is primarily Tyler's domain for input
+   * Only read from notes.md; write all analysis to the operational_feedback directory
+   * Ensure all implementation tracking occurs in operational_feedback files